kyma-project/test-infra/docs/prow/prow-jobs-quick-start.md

     > **NOTE:** Do not change generated file!

 4. Each Prow job must execute a command.
-It can be either specified directly in the Prow job definition file (`templates/data/<NAME-data.yaml>`),
+You can either specify it directly in the Prow job definition file (`templates/data/<NAME-data.yaml>`), or attach a script file to the Prow job definition file.
+The second alternative provides broader options.
     ```yaml
     localSets:
       jobConfig_default: